anissakhan/731-Project-1/README.md

 ### Scope

-To upload and merge Pesticide use and Cancer datasets to become familiar with Pandas and Jupyter Notebook.
-Run preliminary summary statistics and data visualizations.
+The purpose of this project is to upload and merge Pesticide use and Cancer datasets and to become familiar with Pandas and Jupyter Notebook.
+I run preliminary summary statistics and data visualizations.
 These datasets could potentially be used to determine a relationship between pesticide use and cancer incidence.

 Please see the Jupyter Notebook for more details.